Genairco Biplane: Design and construction

 It was a conventional single-bay biplane with fixed tailskid undercarriage, with a fuselage based on the de Havilland Moth and wings based on the Avro Avian.
 The fuselage, however, was wider than that of the Moth, allowing two passengers to be carried seated side-by-side in an open cockpit ahead of the pilot's.
 Some later examples of the type featured an enclosed cabin for the passengers, and these were known as Genairco Cabin Biplanes, with the original design retrospectively named the Genairco Open Biplane.

+9 Genaircos were built by the General Aircraft Company (GAC), 8 as open cockpit biplanes, and one as an enclosed cabin biplane, with a second converted later into a cabin biplane.
+A number of these aircraft operated on floats.

+A 10th Genairco was built as Cabin Floatplane by Tugan Aircraft who took over the GAC premises when that business collapsed during the Depression.

+All but three were built with ADC Cirrus Hermes upright engines, the seventh example was fitted with the locally designed 4 water cooled upright 4 cylinder inline, the Harkness Hornet, but while its performance was satisfactory, the extra weight of the engine and its radiator offered no benefit over the air cooled ADC Cirrus.

+The ninth example was fitted with a 120 hp Siemens-Halske SH12 radial engine, while the last example, built by Tugan Aircraft as a cabin floatplane, was fitted with a Gipsy III inverted engine.

+Interestingly 2 survivors of the original 6 that were fitted with ADC Cirrus upright engines, are now fitted with inverted Gipsy Major engines.
+While the 3rd survivor, which is the 7th airframe built, was fitted with an upright DH Gipsy II engine after the Hornet was removed.